The Beverly Hills Hotel: Rooms and bungalows

 Many of the rooms have their own balcony and are designed in the Beverly Hills Hotel colors of peachy pinks, greens, apricots, and yellows.
 Several of the more expensive rooms have private patios, Jacuzzis, and their own kitchens.

 Five bungalows were originally added to the gardens in 1915 to provide for families who could return each year with their own staff.
 As of 2015, the hotel has 23 bungalows set out across the gardens.
 Bungalows 14-21 are known as "Bachelor's Row", due to their association with film stars and their affairs, including Warren Beatty and Orson Welles.
 In 1990, a private pool and Jacuzzi were added to Bungalow No. 5 to accommodate businessman Walter Annenberg.
-No.5 had been a favorite of Elizabeth Taylor and Richard Burton, who had "a standing room service order for two bottles of vodka at breakfast, and two more at lunch".
+No. 5 had been a favorite of Elizabeth Taylor and Richard Burton, who had "a standing room service order for two bottles of vodka at breakfast, and two more at lunch".
 Taylor also liked No. 3, where she stayed during her marriage to Eddie Fisher.
 Marilyn Monroe favored No. 1 and No. 7.
-No.1, the most secluded of the bungalows, features an interior described by CNN as "creamy, lush and traditional, decorated in the manner of one's wealthy grandparents".
+No. 1, the most secluded of the bungalows, features an interior described by CNN as "creamy, lush and traditional, decorated in the manner of one's wealthy grandparents".
 No. 7 has become known as "the "Norma Jean".
 Dietrich ordered a 7 ft by 8 ft bed added to No. 10, the bungalow where John Lennon and Yoko Ono stayed in the 1970s.
-Bungalow 22 was favored by Frank Sinatra and later, by Donald Trump.
+No. 22 was favored by Frank Sinatra and later by Donald Trump.
 In 2011, two Presidential Bungalows were established, replacing the tennis courts, with each containing three bedrooms and a private swimming pool and shower.
 As of 2018, a one-night stay at a bungalow may cost as much as $10,000.

 Howard Hughes permanently kept a bungalow at the hotel, but it was a secret whether he was on the premises or not.
 Often, the only person who knew Hughes was at the Beverly Hills Hotel was the hotel's chef.
 Hughes would awaken him in the middle of the night to prepare food for him.
 It has been alleged that several of the bungalows are haunted.
 Guests have reported hearing what is believed to be Harpo Marx playing the harp and seeing an apparition of Sergei Rachmaninoff.